JCPedroza/algorithms-and-data-structures-ts/CONTRIBUTING.md

   - Expression that evaluates to true
   - Jest expect notation

+Use whatever is more concise and easily understood.

 Two to five examples should be ok, depending on the case.
 Examples should complement the explanations.
 Use the examples to illustrate edge cases, and basic expected inputs and outputs.